WeChat helps Apple rack up bonus points in China

 "By far the biggest factor driving App Store revenue in China is WeChat," said Ben Thompson, who writes about technology at stratechery.com.
 "WeChat has driven app download and usage, which drives people to want to buy stuff, which drives them to connect their payment information.
 It's been a very virtuous cycle."

-Growth has also been helped by increased smartphone sales since China Mobile, the country's largest carrier, began offering the iPhone in January.
+Growth has also been helped by increased smartphone sales since China Mobile (0941.HK), the country's largest carrier, began offering the iPhone in January.

 A big part of WeChat's success has been with casual games - highly addictive hits like Candy Crush Saga and Temple Run that are often free to download but let users pay for in-game upgrades.
 WeChat has its own stable of games, and also publishes Candy Crush in China.

-Games integrated with WeChat and Tencent's other mobile social network, Mobile QQ, generated revenues of 3 billion yuan ($489 million) for Tencent in April-June, up from around 1.8 billion yuan in January-March.
+Games integrated with WeChat and Tencent's other mobile social network, Mobile QQ, generated revenues of 3 billion yuan for Tencent in April-June, up from around 1.8 billion yuan in January-March.

 "If you look at who's playing Temple Run and Candy Crush, a lot of these were non-gamers five years ago," said Junde Yu, App Annie's vice president of Asia Pacific.
 "With the advent of smartphones, the ease of use, they started to download apps, and because they're very casual and fun they start playing games.
 It hooks them and encourages them to start making payments."